Tori0833/AP-Poly-Dark-Mode/README.md

 # AP Poly Dark Mode

-🎓 A Tampermonkey script that turns the AP Polytechnic student portal into dark mode.
+🎓 A Tampermonkey script that turns the AP Polytechnic student portal into dark mode (to replace that dumbass default dark mode code by some stupid mf).
-Just install it with Tampermonkey and enjoy less eye strain.
+Just install it with Tampermonkey and enjoy.

 ## Installation